About Us

 ACH unites harbor managers, communities, and boaters under a common goal: to mitigate environmental impact and encourage sustainable practices within Alaska's coastal communities.

-ACH provides free technical assistance, tools, and resources to help harbor staff protect Alaska's waters but relies on the dedication of harbor and municipal staff to achieve shared goals of clean waterways.
+ACH provides free technical assistance, tools, and resources to help harbor staff protect Alaska's waters but relies on the dedication of harbor and municipal staff to achieve the shared goal of clean waterways.

-Additionally, ACH engages boaters around the state in best practices for personal and commercial watercraft through various outreach events and boater-focused festivals.
+Additionally, ACH provides guidance to boaters around the state on best practices for personal and commercial watercraft through online resources and engagement at various outreach events and boater-focused festivals.

 Alaska's public harbors are crucial economic and cultural hubs for coastal communities, serving both recreational boaters and a significant commercial fleet.
 These harbors, often the first point of contact for visitors, shape their initial impressions of Alaskan communities.